-• Collaboration policy:

-- You are expected to comply with the University Policy on Academic Integrity and Plagiarism. - You are allowed to talk with / work with other students on homework assignments - You can share ideas but not code, you must submit your own code.
-All submitted code will be compared against all code submitted this semester and in previous semesters using MOSS.
+- Collaboration policy: - You are expected to comply with the University Policy on Academic Integrity and Plagiarism. - You are not allowed to work with other students on homework assignments - You can share ideas but not code, you must submit your own code.
+All submitted code will be compared against all code submitted this semester and in previous semesters using MOSS. - Overview: - Part 2: This section of the homework is an open ended competition hosted on Kaggle.com, a popular service for hosting predictive modeling and data analytics competitions.
+The competition page can be found here. - Part 2 Multiple Choice Questions: We also require you to complete multiple choice questions regarding the data.
+It is recommended you complete the quiz prior to creating and running your models in Homework 1 Part 2.
+We recommend this as most of you are not familiar with these datasets.
+Additionally, it saves us time in-office hours.
+Understanding the data saves you sufficient time with the data loader and allows you to focus on the model itself.

-• Overview:

-Part 2: This section of the homework is an open ended competition hosted on Kaggle.com, a popular service for hosting predictive modeling and data analytics competitions.
-The competition page can be found here.